A Brief Overview

 Phenology (fruiting) and Reproductive Strategy information is available here: Phenology of Brosimum alicastrum

 Maya Nut fruits can take up to 2 months to mature.
-To follow the phenology of your trees, you should start to look for male flowers on the ground.
-Once you start to see male flowers on the ground, you know that within a few months you should start to see ripening fruits in the trees.
+To follow the phenology of your trees, you should start to look for male flowers on the ground (they look like tiny pale yellow pom-poms.
+Once you start to see male flowers on the ground, you know that within a few months, you should start to see ripening fruits in the trees.

 Maya Nut Fruits

 Maya Nut produces a fleshy sweet fruit which contains a single large (1cm diameter) seed.
 Fruits can be yellow, green, orange or red.
 The fruit is the preferred food for frugivorous bats and many species of birds and arboreal mammals.
 Fresh seeds have a high moisture content (57%) and release a milky latex when cut.
 The seeds are recalcitrant, meaning that they have no dormancy mechanism and must germinate within a certain period of time or the embryo will die.
 To protect the embryo from dehydration while the seed is germinating, the seed has evolved an incredible resistance to desiccation.
 This is what helps the seeds survive extreme drought and still germinate and establish successfully.
 It is also what creates such problems for Maya Nut producers, who have to work for up to 20 days to sun-dry the seeds for processing or storage.